New Zealand flatworm: Invasive species

 The New Zealand flatworm is an invasive species in Europe, feeding there almost exclusively on earthworms.
 This degrades soil quality.
 European earthworm predators are reluctant to eat it although cases of frogs and beetle larvae consuming flatworms have been recorded.
 It has been seen in England, Scotland, Northern Ireland, The Republic of Ireland and the Faroe Islands.
 It might have arrived in the early 1960s, being first recorded in Belfast in 1963.
 The New Zealand flatworm is easily transported accidentally in plant pots in adult or egg form.
 They tend to be common in garden centres and may have arrived in the UK with exotic plants.

 It has been suggested that they might thrive in parts of western Norway, southern Sweden, Denmark, Germany and northern parts of Poland, if they invade these regions.

 Similar invasions of other terrestrial planarians are occurring in many other parts of the world.
 For example, planarians of the genus Bipalium are widely distributed in North America, and planarians of the genus Platydemus on many islands in the Pacific.
 Platydemus manokwari has recently (2013) been found in Europe.

+Molecular characterisation

+The complete mitogenome of the New Zealand flatworm is 20,309 bp in length and contains repetitions that includes two types of tandem-repeats.
+More than a quarter of the mitogenome is constituted by non-coding DNA.
+The mitogenome displays a 32-bp overlap between the genes ND4L and ND4, and the ND5 gene is terminated by the presence of tRNA-Ser.
+The cytochrome c oxidase subunit 2 gene is of unusual length, with a cox2 encoded protein 446 aa in length (compared to about 250 aa in other geoplanids); this characteristic of a very long cox2 is also found in other members of the subfamily Rhynchodeminae, to which A. triangulatus belongs.